baby636/p2pvps-client/client/rpi/simple/README.md

 setting up a P2P VPS client, you should start by following the directions below.

 ## Installation
-1. These instructions assume you are starting with a Raspberry Pi v3 B+ with an 8GB or larger SD card.
+These instructions assume you are starting with a Raspberry Pi v3 B+ with an 8GB or larger SD card.
 It also assumes that you are starting with a fresh install of Raspbian OS, which can be [installed via NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).

+### Device Configuration

-2. After installing Raspbian, you need to
+1. After installing Raspbian, you need to
 [enable SSH](https://www.raspberrypi.org/documentation/remote-access/ssh/) and ensure you can connect to your RPi over your local area network using SSH.
 I prefer to use [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) as my SSH terminal on Windows.
 It's light weight and powerful.

+2. The first thing to do after logging into the Raspberry Pi is change the default password.
+From the SSH command line terminal, issue the command `passwd` and change the default password for the user `pi`.

 3. A fresh install of Raspbian on an 8GB card does not leave much room.
 If you plan to designate this device as a dedicated VPS, it will be advantageous to remove a lot of unneeded software.